-4. Settlement Letters: July 24, 2009
+5. Settlement Letters: July 13, 2012

-Counsel for each party must submit to the clerk of court a settlement letter not later than the date set forth above.
-Counsel shall email a PDF version of the settlement letter to the clerk at clerkofcourt@wiwd.uscourts.gov.
-The letter should contain the terms and conditions upon which the counsel's client(s) would agree to settle this case.
+Not later than this date, each party must submit a settlement letter to the clerk of court at clerkofcourt@wiwd.uscourts.gov.
+The letter should contain the terms and conditions upon which the party would this case.
 Such letters should be marked "Under Seal" and should not be sent to opposing counsel.
 Such letters will not become part of the record in this case.
-Upon receipt of the letters, the court will initiate settlement discussions with counsel.
+Upon receipt of the letters, the clerk of court will initiate settlement discussions with counsel.